Meta-Learning-Based Deep Reinforcement Learning for Multiobjective Optimization Problems: Introduction

 With regard to posteriori methods, they are extensively investigated in the scope of evolutionary computation.
 Some classic multiobjective evolutionary algorithms (MOEAs), such as NSGA-$\rm\uppercase\expandafter{\romannumeral2}$ \cite{deb2002fast} and MOEA/D \cite{zhang2007moea}, have been demonstrated their great success in dealing with many practical applications of MOPs.
-In addition, some handcrafted heuristics are integrated into MOEAs to further enhance the search.
+In addition, some handcrafted heuristics are integrated into MOEAs to further enhance the search quality.
 Typical approaches include Pareto local search (PLS) \cite{angel2004dynasearch} and multiple objective genetic local search algorithm (MOGLS) \cite{jaszkiewicz2002genetic}.
-There are also some recent attempts to adopt DRL for MOPs.
-For example, DRL-MOA \cite{li2020deep} and MODRL/D-AM \cite{wu2020modrl} used weight decomposition to transform an MOP into multiple single-objective subproblems, which were solved by DRL with parameter transferring techniques.

-No matter a priori or posteriori methods, the existing DRL methods for MOPs require predetermined weights before training the models, so the quality of the obtained solution may depend heavily on whether the weight has been observed and trained by DRL.
-If an unseen weight is encountered, a new model needs to be trained from scratch, or from parameter transferring, for the corresponding subproblem.
-For practical usage, a large number of models may need to be pretrained and stored to meet the potential subproblems.
+No matter a priori or posteriori methods, the existing DRL methods for MOPs require predetermined objective weight vectors before training the models.
+Hence, the quality of the obtained solution may depend heavily on whether the weight vector has been observed and trained by DRL.
+If an unseen weight vector is encountered, a new model needs to be trained from scratch, or from model transferring, for the corresponding subproblem.
+For practical usage, a large number of models need to be pretrained and stored to meet the potential subproblems.

-In fact, training a specific model for a specific weight (or subproblem) is ineffective.
+In fact, training a specific model for a specific weight vector (or subproblem) is ineffective.
 We therefore introduce the idea of meta-learning, and train a meta-model to handle all potential subproblems.
 Meta-learning, also known as learning to learn, is the science of systematically observing how different machine learning approaches perform on a wide range of learning tasks, and then learning from the experience to learn new tasks much faster \cite{vanschoren2018meta}.
 Our work is originally inspired by several recently proposed meta-learning algorithms for fast adaptation of deep networks \cite{finn2017model,nichol2018first}.
-Once a meta-model is trained, given any weight, the meta-model can quickly adapt to a submodel with a few fine-tuning steps for the corresponding subproblem.
+Once a meta-model is trained, given any weight vector, the meta-model can quickly adapt to a submodel with a few fine-tuning steps for the corresponding subproblem.